Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-v1/readme.md

 Retrieves a list of VpnTunnel resources contained in the specified project and region.
 */
 await gapi.client.compute.vpnTunnels.list({ project: "project", region: "region",  });

 /*
+Sets the labels on a VpnTunnel.
+To learn more about labels, read the Labeling Resources documentation.
+*/
+await gapi.client.compute.vpnTunnels.setLabels({ project: "project", region: "region", resource: "resource",  });

+/*
 Deletes the specified zone-specific Operations resource.